top of page

 PAKISTAN: ARBITRARY DETENTION OF AHMADI MUSLIM MALIK ZAHEER AHMAD

-The International League Against Arbitrary Detention urges the Government of Pakistan to take all the necessary actions to implement the United Nations Working Group on Arbitrary Detention Opinion No. 7/2023 concerning Malik Zaheer Ahmad (Pakistan) starting for the Government of Pakistan to immediately and unconditionally release M. Ahmad and to accord him an enforceable right to compensation and other reparations in accordance with international law.
+The International League Against Arbitrary Detention urges the Government of Pakistan to take all the necessary actions to implement the United Nations Working Group on Arbitrary Detention Opinion No. 7/2023 concerning Malik Zaheer Ahmad starting for the Government of Pakistan to immediately and unconditionally release him and to accord him an enforceable right to compensation and other reparations in accordance with international law.

 Read the full WGAD Opinion concerning Malik Zaheer Ahmad (Pakistan): Opinion 7/2023.